AnyChart/docs.anychart.com/Common_Settings/Accessibility_(508_section).md

 ## Enable/Disable

-To make a chart accessible for everyone, we need to enable the {api:}.a11y(){api} method of the chart or series, which means "accessibility".
-Accessibility support is enabled by default, but in case you have switched it off and need to enable it back again, use {api}.enable(){api}.
+To make a chart accessible for everyone, we need to enable the {api:anychart.core.Chart#a11y}a11y(){api} method of the chart or series, which means "accessibility".
+Accessibility support is enabled by default, but in case you have switched it off and need to enable it back again, use {api:anychart.core.utils.ChartA11y#enabled}enable(){api}.

 ```
 // enable the accessibility of the chart